Choosing the Right Closed-Loop Processing System for Your Lab

 1. Material Column Size and Throughput

-C1D1 Labs manufactures butane extraction equipment in multiple sizes.
-Each system accommodates different production scales without sacrificing extract quality.
+C1D1 Labs manufactures butane processing equipment in multiple sizes.
+Each system accommodates different production scales without sacrificing compound quality.

 2. Solvent Recovery Efficiency